Black Rose (wrestler)

-Nilka García Solís (born November 14, 1981) is a Puerto Rican professional wrestler known as Black Rose or La Rosa Negra.
+Nilka García Solís (born November 14, 1981) is a Puerto Rican professional wrestler She is signed to the National Wrestling Alliance (NWA) known as Black Rose or La Rosa Negra.

 Professional wrestling career

 García began wrestling in Puerto Rico.
-She worked in World Wrestling Council (WWC) where she became WWC Women's Champion three times.
+She worked in World Wrestling Council (WWC) where she became WWC Women's Champion four times.

 Ring Warriors

-On July 14, 2012 at Ring Warriors' Hollywood Heat Wave, Negra defeated Sienna DuVall and Su Yung to become the first RW Battling Bombshells Champion.
-Negra lost the title against DuVall on September 8, but she regained the title on September 29, 2012.
-Rosa retained the title for 3 years until March 28, 2015, when Negra lost the title against Santana Garrett in a match where Garrett's NWA Women's Championship was also on the line.
+On July 14, 2012, at Ring Warriors' Hollywood Heat Wave, Rosa defeated Sienna DuVall and Su Yung to become the first RW Battling Bombshells Champion.
+Rosa lost the title against DuVall on September 8, but she regained the title on September 29, 2012.
+Rosa retained the title for 3 years until March 28, 2015, when Rose lost the title against Santana Garrett in a match where Garrett's NWA Women's Championship was also on the line.

-Shine (2013–present)
+Shine (2013–2020)

 Rose debuted in Shine at Shine 7 on February 22, 2013, in a three-way match won by Tina San Antonio, which also involved Luscious Latasha.

 World Wonder Ring Stardom (2015, 2017)

-In August 2015, García, under the ring name Rosa Negra, made her Japanese debut by taking part in World Wonder Ring Stardom's 2015 5★Star GP tournament.
-After aligning herself with the Oedo Tai stable, Negra and stablemate Hudson Envy unsuccessfully challenged Io Shirai and Mayu Iwatani for the Goddess of Stardom Championship on September 5.
-On September 23, Negra defeated another stablemate, Star Fire, to win the High Speed Championship.
+In August 2015, García, under the ring name Rosa Negra, made her Japanese debut by taking part in World Wonder Ring Stardom's 2015 5★Star GP Tournament.
+While Kairi Hojo won the tournament, Rosa won the Best Technique Award.
+After aligning herself with the Oedo Tai stable, Rosa and stablemate Hudson Envy unsuccessfully challenged Io Shirai and Mayu Iwatani for the Goddesses of Stardom Championship on September 5.
+On September 23, Rosa defeated another stablemate, Star Fire, to win the High Speed Championship.
 She lost the title to Mayu Iwatani in her first defense on October 11.
+At Mask Fiesta 2015 on October 25, García, wrestling under the ring name Scorpio Rosa, teamed up with Black Dragon and Infernal KAORU in a loss to Mayuchica, Midnight Angel and Ultimo Dragon.

 Rosa Negra returned to Stardom in 2017, taking part in a tournament to crown the new Artist of Stardom Champions on April 15.
+Rosa teamed with Hana Kimura and Kagetsu of Oedo Tai as they reached to the finals on April 15, where the eventually lost to Queen's Quest (AZM, HZK and Io Shirai).